Lousip/Project-python-course/README.md

 You should be able to run this code using the different examples datas, and always using 18S as the housekeeping gene.

+How to run :
+First you need to set up your files
+'''
+assay_files = [r"path to your file]
+normaliser_files = [r"path to your file"]
+'''